niuwagege/dhe/README.md

 # dhe
-c++ implement for dynamic histogram equalization
+c++ implement for dynamic histogram equalization.

+##installtion
+All you need is opencv.